ene-h/Ken3S/src/site/notes/Matchups/Chun.md

 - When you forward parry Chun in the corner, it's best to immediately DP, chances are she pressed close HK and superjump cancels
 - You can counter-poke Chun HP with crouch HP xx SA3 from about half screen away (I don't know how good this is yet)
 - Same with Chun back+HP but a little closer
+- Against wake-up EX SBK:
+	- Instead of crouch LK x2 as a meaty, do crouch LK > crouch LP
+		- The LP will only come out on hit or block, so if Chun reversals you will block in time
+	- To punish on block:
+		- Raw SA3
+		- MP DP xx SA3
+		- LP DP
+		- Crouch MK seems very unreliable for some reason

 > [!danger]- Raw SA3 punish
 > crouch MP (neko-pan / cat punch)